NitaiEdelberg/Ai-Tetris/README.md

 - **Handles Complex Moves:** Finds placements involving slides and rotations that a simple height-based solver would miss.

-- **Records Best Moves**: Unlike the Column Scanner, the BFS always saves the way it traversed to get to the best placement.
-Which means we don't need to calculate the path to the best placement separately.
+- **Records Best Moves**: Unlike the Column Scanner, the BFS always saves the way it traverses to get to the best placement.
+This means we don't need to calculate the path to the best placement separately.
 This approach simulates a more realistic gameplay.

 ### **Limitations:**